DevboiDesigns/Advanced_Swift/README.md

  ```

  ### lazy iteration
- when only needing access to small amounts of large amounts of data
+ *when only needing access to small chunks of large amounts of data*

  ```swift
 let indexes = 1..<5000